Ameobea/homepage/src/blog/buliding-a-wavetable-synthesizer-with-rust-wasm-and-webaudio.md

 **Wavetable Synthesis** is a method for synthesizing audio by interpolating between different pre-sampled waveforms stored in a table.
 It's a very neat way to generate sounds that change over time, allowing the different waveforms to morph into each other slowly in order to create rich and complicated textures.

-I've been experimenting with synthesizing audio in the web browser via my [web synthesizer project](https://github.com/ameobea/web-synth), and figured that wavetable synthesis would be a cool addition to the platform.
+I've been experimenting with synthesizing audio in the web browser via my [web-based DSP project](https://github.com/ameobea/web-synth), and figured that wavetable synthesis would be a cool addition to the platform.
 It seemed like a simple enough thing to implement from scratch and an awesome opportunity to put Rust and WebAssembly to work in a useful way!
 As it turns out, it's both a really well-fitting usecase for Rust/Wasm and terrific context for a tour of the broader WebAudio landscape.

 If you'd like to see the end result of this article, skip down to the [Demo Section](#demo)

-## Prerequisites
+### Agenda + Prerequisites

+This article takes a journey through the full process of implementing a wavetable synth from scratch.
+It goes through both the full process of writing the code to implement the synth's DSP code itself, applicable DSP and audio theory, as well as several extra pieces including ways of populating the wavetable and interacting with it programatically via the WebAudio API.
+There are also some sections in the middle that go rather deep into techniques for optimizing the generated WebAssembly module and working with Wasm.

-This article assumes you're familiar with Rust and JavaScript, at least to some degree.
+It assumes you're familiar with Rust and JavaScript, at least to some degree.
 It also assumes you know the basics of WebAssembly and the features it provides for computing in the browser.
+It will be incredibly helpful to know some of the [basics](https://rustwasm.github.io/book/) of working with Wasm from Rust - just flipping through the first few chapters of the linked book should be enough to get you going.

 Knowing some basics about computer audio and digital signal processing would also be useful, but I do my best to explain most of the audio-related things as fully as possible.

+### Resources

+A fully-functional version of the wavetable synth demo embedded in this article can be found in the [source code for this website](https://github.com/Ameobea/homepage/tree/master/src/components/WavetableDemo).

+The full Rust code for implementing the wavetable itself can be found [here](https://github.com/Ameobea/web-synth/tree/master/engine/engine)

+And the JavaScript code for the `AudioWorkletProcessor` can be found [here](https://github.com/Ameobea/web-synth/blob/master/public/WaveTableNodeProcessor.js).

 ## Background on Wavetables and Computer Audio Programming